jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 which means it is linear, i.e. reflecting the tablet's designed pressure response (e.g. 0-1023).
 Think of it as a 100x100 grid with the Bezier curve a straight line from the lower left corner (0,0) to the upper right corner (100,100).
-To get a "softer" feel (a raised curve) to your stylus or eraser, you can change the values of the control points to
+To get a different feel, you can change the values of the control points.
+Example values are:
-say:

-` xsetwacom set "device name" PressCurve 0 5 95 100`

-For a "firmer" touch (depressed curve), you could use:

-` xsetwacom set "device name" PressCurve 5 0 100 95`

-Visually the *PressCurve* parameter covers the range:

       0 100   0 100  # ridiculously soft
       0  50  50 100  # very soft